expressjs/expressjs.com/advanced/best-practice-performance.md

 ##### StrongLoop PM as an Upstart service

-If you are using StrongLoop Process Manager, you can easily install Process Manager as an Upstart service.
-Then, when the server restarts, it will automatically restart StrongLoop PM, which will then restart all the apps it is managing.
+You can easily install StrongLoop Process Manager as an Upstart service.
+After you do, when the server restarts, it will automatically restart StrongLoop PM, which will then restart all the apps it is managing.

 To install StrongLoop PM as an Upstart 1.4 service: